 Learning SEO was very intimidating at first.
 Since I first began I have learned and perfected the technical skills on how to craft a blog so that search engines can easily follow the content.
 All this to say, if I can learn it so can you!

 Before I begin to write a blog I think of my subject matter and what keywords I would like the content to be connected to when search engines link to it.
 Keywords are “key” to blog writing with SEO (pun intended!)
 Keywords can be one word or a phrase.
 Think of what people are searching for when they find your site.
 For this blog, my keywords are “Blog Writing with SEO.”
 Since this is the main subject that phrase will be mentioned a few times naturally.
 Notice my keyword is also part or all of my title.
+For more information on researching the best keywords to use in your content check out our blog Choosing Effective Keywords with SEO.

 When writing you also want your introductory paragraph to include your keyword as soon as possible.
 The “snippet” should include the keyword if at all possible.
 The snippet is the small summary that is listed below the website address in search engine results.